 “Boston was very congested, and the Back Bay was being filled and created as a new area for Bostonians to live,” Iglesia said.
 “And the Public Garden was intended to be this connection between the Common and the old Boston and the new Boston that was going to be developed in the Back Bay.”

 Today, city life can bring all kinds of threats to these two gems of the Emerald Necklace.
-That includes not just concerns about crime, but also development that could make the area private — or eliminated altogether.
-And climate change could impact the park’s vegetation as temperatures rise and the region receives more rain.
+That includes not just concerns about crime, but also development that could make part of the area private — or eliminate it altogether.
+Climate change could also impact the park’s vegetation as temperatures rise and the region receives more rain.

 Iglesia said it takes a dual effort by the city and the Friends of the Public Garden to protect this sanctuary.